 A bracelet makes a wonderful gift for a woman or man, of any age.
-So read on to find out all you need to know about shopping for bracelets at Copeland’s fine jewelry store in Austin, Texas.

 The main types of bracelets include bangle, hinged bangle, flexible/stretch, cuff, hinged cuff, and link.
 Within the link style are ID, charm, tennis or straight line, and toggle types.